 Next you want add structure.
 You want to space your meals out relatively evenly throughout the day for better digestion and assimilation of the nutrients.
 Try to eat 4-6 meals each day, eating every 3-4 hours or so.
 Going long periods without eating can play with your blood sugar levels and create cravings, making it more likely that you will grab something less than desirable.
 By eating on schedule when possible you put yourself in control.

-Each meal should have a target amount of protein, usually 35-40 grams or more for most hard training adult males.
+Each meal should have a target amount of protein, usually 25-40 grams or more depending on various factors.
 It should also contain a serving of complex carbohydrates and/or healthy fats.
 The fewer meals you eat, the more calories from protein, carbs, and fats you’ll need to have at each meal.
-While the protein amounts should be pretty constant throughout the day, you can adjust your carbohydrate and fat intakes to match your energy needs for different days or at different times of the day.
+While the protein amounts should be pretty constant throughout the day, you can adjust your carbohydrate and fat intakes to match your energy needs for different days or different times of the day to match your energy/activity needs.
 This, along with having eliminated or minimized the high fat, high sugar, high alcohol “fun foods” will allow you to take control of your caloric intake better and start seeing some results.

 Lean Protein Options- Chicken breast, turkey breast, lean ground turkey, extra lean ground beef, eggs and egg whites, lean steak (like eye of round and flank), various types of fish, Greek yogurt, low and nonfat dairy product, quality protein powders, etc.